themanyone/whisper_dictation/README.md

 If `whisper-server` is slow or refuses to use VRAM when it is supposed to, reboot.
 Or try and reload the crashed NVIDIA uvm module `sudo modprobe -r nvidia_uvm && sudo modprobe nvidia_uvm`.

+If whisper-server was compiled with ffmpeg, it needs to be restarted with --convert flag or no output will be generated.
+This might be a whisper.cpp bug.
+If started as a service: After editing `~/.config/systemd/user/whisper.service` to add the `--convert` flag, run `systemctl --user daemon-reload`.

 If VRAM is scarce, quantize `ggml-tiny.en.bin` according to whisper.cpp docs.
 Or use `-ng` option to avoid using VRAM altogether.
 It might be half as fast.
 But delays are not that noticeable with a modern CPU.

 Edit `whisper_cpp_client.py` client to change server locations from localhost to wherever they reside on the network.
 You can also change the port numbers.
 Just make sure servers and clients are in agreement on which port to use.